NIStreamer/nistreamer/docs/internals/fn_lib.md

 We interchangeably call them "waveform functions", "waveforms", or simply "functions".

-The main challenge is that waveform library has to be written in Rust (sample computation must be fast), but at the same time it needs to be _extensible_.
+The main challenge is that waveform library has to be written in Rust (since sample computation must be fast), but at the same time it has to be _extensible_.

 As project is evolving, more functions will be added.
 Moreover, users may need to introduce custom functions for their specific applications.
-There should be a clean way of adding new waveforms without making any changes to the codebase core.
+There should be a clean and sustainable way of adding new waveforms without making any changes to the codebase core.

 This section describes the implemented library mechanism.

 ## Waveforms as trait objects
-**Problem 1** - _treating diverse waveforms in a uniform way_.
+**Problem 1** - _treat diverse waveforms in a uniform way_.

 We represent each waveform by a struct containing corresponding function parameters like this:
 ```Rust